– What are the recommended browsers to be used for Savi-Labs?

 – Who is the “Wizard of Menlo Park, NJ”?

-The man known as the “Wizard of Menlo Park,NJ” is Thomas Alva Edison (1847-1931), who set up the first industrial research laboratory in the town of Menlo Park, NJ.
+The man who was known as the “Wizard of Menlo Park,NJ” is Thomas Alva Edison (1847-1931), who set up the first industrial research laboratory in the town of Menlo Park, NJ.
 Despite the fact that Mr. Edison never attended high school or University, he is the most prolific inventor known to mankind with over 1000 patents obtained in his lifetime.
 Mr. Edison went beyond merely acquiring patents, he also experimented, prototyped, improved on, and made commercial products off of most of his inventions which touched on a variety of industries.
 Mr. Edison was also a successful businessman who earned his life by selling his inventions throughout the world.
 He is the father of the company known today as the General Electric company or GE.

 – Why the desire to emulate what was done at Menlo Park, NJ?